flaviocopes/svelte-handbook/content/Cross-component State Management in Svelte.md

 get(username) //'Guest'
 ```

 To create a reactive variable instead, that's updated whenever it changes, you can prepend the store variable using `$`, in this example `$username`.
-Using that will make the component rerender whenever the stored value changes.
+Using that will make the component re-render whenever the stored value changes.

-> Svelte considers `$` to be a reserved value and will prevent you to use it for things that are not related to stores values (and which might lead to confusion), so if you are used to prepend DOM references using `$`, don't do it in Svelte.
+> Svelte considers `$` to be a reserved value and will prevent you to use it for things that are not related to stores values (and which might lead to confusion), so if you are used to prepending DOM references using `$`, don't do it in Svelte.
 >
 Another option, best suited if you need to execute some logic when the variable changes, is to use the `subscribe()` method of `username`: